meaghant/final_project/README.md

 ### Hypotheses and Variables

-I hypothesized that preschool children who (1) are exposed to a greater number of books in their homes, (2) have mothers with a higher degree of education, and (3) come from higher-income households will have better literacy and social development outcomes.
+I hypothesized that preschool children who (1) are exposed to a greater number of books in their homes, (2) are read to a greater number of days per week, (3) have mothers with a higher degree of education, and (4) come from higher-income households will have better literacy and social development outcomes.
 To gauge literacy outcomes, I chose the Phonological Awareness and Literacy Screening (PALS) score.
 To gauge behavioral outcomes, I chose the Ages and Stages Questionnaire (ASQ) Score for social development.

 ### Findings and Implications

-There was a stronger correlation between all three non-school factors and literacy outcomes than with social development outcomes.
-This is perhaps surprising, given that the three factors I examined are all outside of the classroom and might thus be thought to play more of a role in a child's behavioral rather than academic development.
+With an increase in number of books per home, maternal education level, and family income level, there was an improvement in both literacy and social development outcomes.
+Surprisingly, there was not a significant correlation between number of days read to per week and either literacy or social development outcomes.
+There was a stronger correlation between all three significant non-school factors and literacy outcomes than with social development outcomes.
+This is perhaps surprising, given that the factors I examined are all outside of the classroom and might thus be thought to play more of a role in a child's behavioral rather than academic development.
 The substantial drop-offs in performance seen at the lowest levels of privilege on each non-school factor suggest a need for non-school early childhood reform efforts directed towards those most in need.

 I thank you for taking the time to examine this project and hope you find it rewarding.
 Below please find the link to my app.